viraj-nikam/canvas/readme.md

 > **Note:** The following features are completely optional, you are not required to use them.

-### Frontend
+### Studio

 While Canvas does not dictate a specific design for your frontend, it does provide a basic starting point using [Bootstrap](https://getbootstrap.com) and [Vue](https://vuejs.org) that will be helpful for many applications.
-The scaffolding is located in the `austintoddj/studio` Composer package, which may be installed using Composer:
+The scaffolding is located in the [`austintoddj/studio`](https://github.com/austintoddj/studio) Composer package, which may be installed using Composer:

 ```bash
 composer require austintoddj/studio